Marx-wrld/Data-Structures-and-Algorithms-Interview/README.md

 ```
 ## Question 3
 3. Implement Queues in Data structures
-=> A queue is a data structure where e insert items from the back and remove items from the front
+=> A queue is a data structure where we insert items from the back and remove items from the front

 Solution:
 ```